top of page

 • Accessibility: With cloud computing, employees can access data and applications from anywhere, enabling remote work and global collaboration.

-• Innovation: Cloud platforms offer tools and environments that support the rapid development and deployment of new applications, fostering innovation within organizations.
+• Innovation: Cloud platforms provide tools and environments that facilitate the rapid development and deployment of new applications, thereby fostering innovation within organizations.

 Major Players in Cloud Computing